prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-16-radical-candor-emotional-intelligence-and-embracing-conflict.md

 **Pause, Don’t React:**

 Imagine this: You’ve spent days preparing deep technical work for a critical project.
 In the discovery workshop, a team member who isn’t familiar with the topic starts speaking up, saying multiple incorrect things.
-Frustration rises—you could snap or stay silent.
+Frustration rises - you could snap or stay silent.
 Instead, you pause (**self-regulation**), notice your emotions (**self-awareness**), and respond intentionally:
 *"Thanks for raising that point.
 Here’s the context and why this approach might be risky."*

 The conversation stays **problem-focused, not personal**, and the session moves forward productively.